balcortex/100_days_code_web_development/README.md

 ## Day 078 - 2023/11/19

 Today I learned about capture and trigger events.
 By default, events are captured from the parents to the children and triggered in reverse, from the children to the parents.

+## Day 079 - 2023/11/20

+Today I learned how to change the trigger order of nested events to match the capture order.
+To do this, pass `true` as the third argument while adding the event listener.